Nigel2392/go-django/README.md

 This is because it one of the most popular ORM's for Go, and it is very easy to use.

 **Beware!**
-Most of the code is not tested thoroughly, and there could be bugs present If you find any bugs, please report them in the github issues page.
+Most of the code is not tested thoroughly, and there could be bugs present.
+If you find any bugs, please report them in the github issues page.

 ## Finished: